cyberflys/flyPass/README.md

 fleonPass is based on fleonSHES algorithm made by me. fleonPass provides you with efficiency and speed of given tasks!
+Everybody wants to protect privacy, and so do we.

 <h1>Features of fleonPass</h1>
 <br>● Fully encrypted password locker</br>